Koukotsukan/Batch-Add-Text-to-Images/README.md

 + Only work on Mac OS (Preview.app)
 + Cannot add Chinese/Korean/Japanese charactors to images

+### Features:
++ Add different text to the template (My purpose is to add names on certificates)
++ Generate new files and the filenames are the text

 ### Prerequisites：
 + Python3
   + opencv-python